antronerds/r2-tutorials/docs/Adapting_R2.md

 Step 5: Upload your own tracks
 ---------------

 1. R2 also allows you to build your own tracks from scratch.
-You'll be able to assign each sample to a group of your choice.
+You will be able to assign each sample to a group of your choice.
 To illustrate this select 'User Options' > 'Tracks' > 'Build Custom Track'.
 The Custom Track window appears.
-   R2 also provides the possibility to upload a custom track from a prefab text file; we'll shortly show this; click ' Upload or Paste a Track (txt file)' (Figure 20).
+   R2 also provides the possibility to upload a custom track from a prefabricated text file.
+We will shortly show this route, which is also the most powerful one.
+Click 'Upload or Paste a Track (txt file)' (Figure 20).

    ![](_static/images/AdaptingR2/AdaptingR2_AdaptTrackv1.png "Figure    20: Build a Custom Track: Upload or paste a track.")

    [**Figure 20: Build a Custom Track: Upload or paste a track.**](_static/images/AdaptingR2/AdaptingR2_AdaptTrackv1.png)

 2. In the Upload Custom Track window you can either select a tab delimited txt file built with a tool like Excel, or alternatively paste tab or semicolon delimited text in the input box.
 Either of these options provides R2 with the proper assignment of each sample to a specific value.
-Based on these values, R2 creates the groups for you.
+Do note, that the internal identifiers ('samplenames') that are used within R2, need to be provided here.
+Based on the values you provide in the second column, R2 creates the groups for you.
 You can create tracks with as many groups as you like.
-When described in a text file; for each sample a description has to be provided.
+When described in a text file; for each sample a description can also be provided.

    ![](_static/images/AdaptingR2/AdaptingR2_Trackdescribedv3.png "Figure    241 Uploading a track described in a text file; for each sample a    description has to    be provided.")